About Handshake

 Handshake name owners have complete control over their data and can use their TLDs as they wish — from simply hosting a website to becoming a registrar that sells subdomains to others.
 Only name owners can update or transfer their names.
 As long as name owners control their private keys, because the DNS records are on the decentralized Handshake blockchain, their names cannot be seized or tampered with.
 And because governance on Handshake is truly decentralized, no one person or entity can make a governance decision that would impact domain owners or the network the same way the ICANN deal would have for .org domain owners.

 Handshake domain names provide true ownership, which means there are no yearly rental fees.
-Handshake TLD owners need only submit a biennial "heartbeat transaction" (a mining fee) to prove they still have access to their name.
+Handshake TLD owners need only submit a biennial "heartbeat transaction" (costs a mining fee) to prove they still have access to their name.
 In the event a TLD owner loses access to their name and are unable to submit the RENEW transaction, said name will revert to the "auction-able names" pile.
 However, if you use Namebase you don't need to remember to perform these transactions because our system does this automatically for you.
+Learn more about renewals here.

 At the root of the DNS hierarchy is a file called the root zone where top-level domain ownership info is recorded.
 This root zone is managed by ICANN, who determines what top-level domains are allowed.
 In other words, the entire traditional domain name system is controlled at the root by a single entity, ICANN.
 ICANN charges a $185,000 evaluation fee for new TLD applications, which may or may not get approved, thus artificially restricting the availability of domains for website owners and developers.